To register a business name online in Nigeria is something that anyone who wants to start a reputable business must do.

 5. Protecting Your Business Name and Trademark

-Where your business has grown to a certain level and the business name is now recognized by many people, a newly established business has a tendency to imitate your business name, thereby stealing both your name and your customers.
+Where your business has grown to a certain level and the business name is now recognized by many people, a newly established business has a tendency to imitate your business name, stealing both your name and your customers.

 As a result, it is critical to register your company with the CAC.